VanOvermeire/jsoup-image-scraping/README.md

 The project has a Java part, which uses JSoup to get the image links and then downloads them to an images directory.

 To scrape the image urls, you can run `Main` class.
-Alternatively, use the jar file I included and run `java -jar jsoup-image-scraping-1.0.jar`.
+Alternatively, use the jar file I included and run:

-And make sure you have a Java runtime!
+`java -jar jsoup-image-scraping-1.0.jar`,

+or generate a jar yourself by running:

+`mvn clean install`

+You will, of course, need a Java Runtime (JRE) or JDK to run this Java program.

 ### Tensorflow

-Install Tensorflow using pip (`pip install tensorflow`), preferably in a virtual env.
+1° Install Tensorflow using pip (`pip install tensorflow`), *preferably in a virtual env*.
 If you run into an issue with tensorflow not working with 3.6, you can do install a more recent version via `pip install tf-nightly`.

-Download/clone the Tensorflow project from [github][1].
+2° Download/clone the Tensorflow project from [GitHub][1].
+3° Now you can follow the instructions given in this [article][2].

 [1]:https://github.com/tensorflow/tensorflow

-Now you can follow the instructions given in this [article][2].

 [2]:https://medium.com/@linjunghsuan/create-a-simple-image-classifier-using-tensorflow-a7061635984a